zayman2045/portfolio-website/README.md

 # Portfolio Website

-This repository contains the code for a portfolio website built with Rust on both the front and back end.
+This web application serves as my development portfolio.
+It's written in Rust for both the frontend and backend, demonstrating the language's versatility, safety, and efficiency.

 ## Overview

-The front end is built using Yew, a robust Rust framework for creating multi-threaded front-end web apps with WebAssembly.
+The frontend is built using Yew, a robust Rust framework for creating multi-threaded web applications that compile to WebAssembly.
 It utilizes a component-based architecture, offering a reactive and modular user interface.
+This is similar to React and Vue.js, but with the added benefits of Rust's strong type system and exceptional performance.

-The back end, on the other hand, utilizes Axum, a Rust web framework built for highly concurrent and asynchronous web services and API layers.
-It is used in conjunction with SeaORM to programmatically generate SQL queries to a connected Postgres database.
-The front end, back end and database are deployed with Docker & Docker Compose.
-This project showcases modern web development practices using Rust by leveraging the power of the language's strong type system, facilitating a high-performance, robust and secure web application.
+The backend uses Axum, a Rust web framework designed for highly concurrent and asynchronous web services and API layers.
+It works in conjunction with the SeaORM crate to programmatically generate SQL queries for a connected Postgres database.
+The frontend, backend, and database are coordinated and deployed using Docker & Docker Compose.

 ## Getting Started

+To run this project locally: